KatiaOcheretiana/KatiaOcheretiana/README.md

 --------------------

 Enthusiastic Frontend Developer with a keen eye for detail and a passion for crafting engaging and user-friendly web applications.
-Eager to contribute my skills in HTML5, CSS3, React.js, Node.js and more, while actively seeking opportunities to expand my knowledge and grow within a dynamic team.
+Eager to contribute my skills in HTML5, CSS3, JavaScript, React.js, Node.js and more, while actively seeking opportunities to expand my knowledge and grow within a dynamic team.
 Ready to tackle new challenges and bring a creative approach to frontend development.

 Connect with me to discuss potential collaborations.  <img src="https://user-images.githubusercontent.com/74038190/216120981-b9507c36-0e04-4469-8e27-c99271b45ba5.png" width="30px">